-When we meet Aisha and Alim at the beginning of the story, all we learn is that they offer the stranger soup and that they offer him money when he leaves.
-But we can infer quite a lot from the words and pictures.
-What are some inferences we can make about what kind of people they are?
+When the disguised king first meets the man working as a cobbler, the story tells us only a few things about the young man, but we can infer quite a lot from what little we are told.
+What are some inferences we can make about what kind of person the young man is?
 Think about the inferences you can make and what details you are using to make the inferences.